VerifiedJoseph/ntfy-php-library/docs/test-users.md

 Token: `tk_E6N6tPopm7Gvd8t3FWaqbYwIPe4he`

-User can only read and write access to the topic `privatebobtopic`.
+User only has read and write access to the topic `privatebobtopic`.